data-umbrella/event-transcripts/2020/08-matt-brems-missing-data.md

 Ty: How's the new gig?

 Matt: It's going pretty well.
 Week two, yeah no no complaints yet.
-It's I've been dropped a little bit into the deep end, but that's okay.
-It' what I was sort of looking for.
+It's, I've been dropped a little bit into the deep end, but that's okay.
+It's what I was sort of looking for.

 Ty: Yeah, is it, what's it like onboarding during a pandemic?